stella-kang/SnackTyper/README.md

 - Nav Links will include a link to the project's Github repo, as well as a link to my LinkedIn profile
 - Level tracker will display a live tracker indicating how many levels the player has passed
 - Strike tracker will display a live tracker indicating how many times the player has failed a level
+- The Main Game Display will render the Shiba Inu, along with images of the snacks that must be matched for each level
+- The Game Key will render all of the unique sacks for the level, and their corresponding words
 - Text Input will be where the player is able to type the input for the main game functionality

 ## Technologies, Libraries, and APIs